-- Teach children to tell you when then see matches and lighters laying in the open.
+- Teach children to tell you when they see matches and lighters laying out in the open.
 When they do, praise them and move the matches and lighters to a safe location.

 Additional Resources for

 What to do when a child uses fire

 It is very dangerous for children to use fire.
 A child who uses fire may be:

 - Making a cry for help

 Children who use fire can be helped.
 A trained professional can identify the reasons a child uses fire, and address each reason.
 Children are evaluated and treated individually.
 Intervention programs vary, and usually have one or more of the following components: